More people have been to space

 I discovered a joy of open water swimming and being rather slow at some of the above sports I ended up going longer and longer and discovered my own brand of success, 'my endurance' - I have the ability to just keep on going.
 I discovered Ironman racing and fell in love with challenging my body and pushing past my limits - whatever I may have thought they may be.

-I first discovered ocean rowing when my business sponsored a group of ladies who competed in the Talisker Whisky Atlantic Challenge in 2016 as part of a boat of 4.
+I first discovered ocean rowing in 2015 when my business sponsored a group of ladies who competed in the Talisker Whisky Atlantic Challenge in 2016 as part of a boat of 4.
 I have been following the race every year since.
 It really was only a matter of time before the stars aligned for me to get involved myself.

-I've been a business woman for many years running various businesses over the years and I now specialise in teaching MENTAL FITNESS to others alongside coaching and mentoring businesses to grow and evolve with sales and marketing systems to drive success.
+I've been a business woman for many years running various businesses over the years and I now specialise in teaching MENTAL FITNESS to others alongside coaching and mentoring businesses to grow and evolve and drive success.
 Getting to the start line of any challenge like this is very much like running a business, all those skills we learn along the way set us in such good stead to achieve our goals, having the right mindset and mental fortitude is crucial.
 All of these will be tested to the limit on this Totally OARdacious journey.

 Although I will be rowing solo, I need an amazing TEAM around me.
 If you are keen to get involved check out our sponsorship page and call or email me and let's talk about how we can help each other.